“Kohra (White Pumpkin) Murambo (Preserve)” recipe is included in the cookbook .

 White Pumpkin Preserve is flavored with hints of cinnamon, cardamom and nutmeg with an amber caramel color which come from hours of gently simmering the grated pumpkin.

-Truly, this Kohrano Murambo is a labor of love in the finest traditions of the Parsis.
-Kohru is actually pumpkin.
-Hence, I prefer to name it White Pumpkin Preserve in keeping with the tradtions of the new land we have made our homes in.
+Truly, this Kohra no Murambo is a labor of love in the finest traditions of the Parsis.
+Kohru is white or orange pumpkin found in USA.
+Hence, I prefer to name it White Pumpkin Preserve in keeping with the traditions of the new land we have made our homes in.

 The native Indians brought gifts of the autumn harvest to the Thanksgiving feast held with the Pilgrims.
 The Autumn Harvest of Sweet Potatoes, Yams, Butternut Squash, Green Beans, Peas, Cranberries, Potatoes, Corn, Apples, Pears, included varieties of Gourds and Pumpkins.

 2 1/4 lb. round white pumpkin

 Sugar – Weigh grated pumpkin together with its water then weigh sugar equal to half the weight of the pumpkin.

 4 inches cinnamon stick

 3/4 tsp. mixed cardamom and nutmeg powder